In Part 1 of this step-by-step tutorial, we explained how to use widgets in WordPress and in Part Two, we explained how to configure a text widget.

 To learn more about using the Jetpack plugin, go here:

-If you see widgets appearing on your site’s sidebar that aren’t listed under the active sidebar in your Appearance > Widgets section, it’s because with some themes, unless you add widgets to your sidebar section, the theme will display its own default set of widgets.
+If you see widgets displaying on your site’s sidebar that aren’t showing up in the active sidebar inside your Appearance > Widgets section, it’s because some themes will display their own default set of widgets until you add widgets to your sidebar.

-For example, this site displays widgets in the blog sidebar …
+For example, the site below shows some widgets in the sidebar section …

-If you look inside the Widgets area, however, you may find that no widgets have been added to any of the available widget areas …
+If you look inside the Widgets section, however, no widgets have actually been added to any of the available widget areas …

 This is because the theme above may be using default widgets.

-As soon as you add one or more widgets to an available widget area, the other widgets will your newly-added widgets will be used instead.
+As soon as you add one or more widgets to an active widget area, the placeholder widgets will disappear and be replaced with your newly-added widgets instead.

-Note: If you want nothing to show up in the sidebar area, either use a theme page template without a widgets section or just add a blank Text widget to your sidebar.
+Note: If you don’t want anything to appear in the sidebar, either use a theme page template without a widgets section or just add a blank Text widget to your sidebar section.

 Add a blank text widget to a widget area …